Cartas com Ciência

 Learn more about our programmes here.

 "Cartas com Ciência" was officially launched on the first World Portuguese Language Day (5th May 2020) by two scientists, Mariana Alves and Rafael Galupa.
-Inhabited by the will to contribute to a more just and equal world, Mariana and Rafael saw the idea of scientists and students exchanging letters in the Portuguese-speaking world as an opportunity to bring science and education together with cooperation for development.
+Inhabited by the will to contribute to a more just and equal world, Mariana and Rafael saw the idea of scientists and students exchanging letters in the Portuguese-speaking world as an opportunity to democratize science and education.

 Learn more about the team behind the scenes here.